rbms-bsc/DCRMR/_pages/Title/Other-title-information.md

 >Other title information: <CITE>containing several excellent new songs ...</CITE>
 >Note on manifestation:  <CITE>Contents: (from title page) I. The good housewife’s coat of arms &#8208;&#8208; II.
 The spinning wheels glory &#8208;&#8208; III.
 The taylor disappointed of his bride &#8208;&#8208; IV.
 The changeable world</CITE>

-<a name="1.23.33.2">1.23.33.2</a> Distinguish the above situations from those in which titles of other expressions are given equal prominence with the first-named expression in a manifestation (see [1.21.371](/DCRMR/title/Title-proper/#121371-two-or-more-expressions-named-on-the-preferred-source-of-information)).
+<a name="1.23.33.2">1.23.33.2</a> Distinguish the above situation from that in which the preferred source of information bears the titles of two or more expressions in a manifestation with no collective title (see [1.21.371](/DCRMR/title/Title-proper/#121371-two-or-more-expressions-named-on-the-preferred-source-of-information)).

-## 1.23.34 Persons or bodies not explicitly named
+## 1.23.34 Persons or bodies not explicitly named in the statement of responsibility

 <a name="1.23.34.1">1.23.34.1</a> If no person or body is explicitly named in a [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/), transcribe the statement as other title information.
 Such statements will generally contain words like “translated,” “edited,” “compiled,” etc.